About

 Craryville, NY

 The Saltmans purchased a small plot of land in the mid 1960s with a series of buildings dotting the landscape.
-The relationship between owner and client spans nearly three generations, allowing for a construction method based on loyalty and trust.
+The relationship between owner and builder spans nearly three generations, allowing for a construction method based on loyalty, trust, and adaptation over time.

 General Contractor: Mike Cottini